cdktf/cdktf-provider-google/docs/privatecaCertificateAuthority.go.md

 - *Type:* interface{}

-Whether or not to allow Terraform to destroy the CertificateAuthority.
+Whether Terraform will be prevented from destroying the CertificateAuthority.

-Unless this field is set to false in Terraform state, a 'terraform destroy' or 'terraform apply' that would delete the instance will fail.
+When the field is set to true or unset in Terraform state, a 'terraform apply' or 'terraform destroy' that would delete the CertificateAuthority will fail.
+When the field is set to false, deleting the CertificateAuthority is allowed.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.32.0/docs/resources/privateca_certificate_authority#deletion_protection PrivatecaCertificateAuthority#deletion_protection}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.33.0/docs/resources/privateca_certificate_authority#deletion_protection PrivatecaCertificateAuthority#deletion_protection}

 ---